async-plus/async-plus/SPEC.md

     try await anotherCall(x)
 }

-throwing, non-async context:

-TODO: Are these type "flags" necessary?
-Why not just make the base types conform to the stage flag?

 ## Migrating from PromiseKit
 `firstly` -> `attempt`
 `then` -> `then` and `thenAttempt` (but it doesn't always need to return a value)